WSU-4110/DegreeScheduler/README.md

-# DegreeScheduler
+# DegreeScheduler App
-## This is an Android app to create a class schedule
 - Create a schedule
 - Search for classes
 - Download selected classes
+- Send an email for help
 ## Requirements
 - Any computer that supports virtulization
 - Android studio device emulator